NanoPhysicsCenter/RUMDEED/docs/source/run.rst

 Variable             Units  Description
 ===================  =====  ===========
 V_S                  V      Voltage from the source.
-BOX_DIM              nm     Dimensions of the simulations box.
+BOX_DIM(1:3)         nm     Dimensions of the simulations box.
+Should specify x, y and z.
+For now only the z value is used.
 TIME_STEP            ps     The size of the timestep Δt in the simulation.
 STEPS                #      Number of timesteps to do in the simulations.
 EMISSION_MODE        #      The emission mode.
+Can take on the values of 1 for photo emission, 3 for field emission from a hyperboloid tip, 10 for planar field emission and 10 for thermal-field emission.
 NREMIT               #      Number of emitters in the system.
 EMITTERS_DIM(1:3,:)  nm     Dimensions of the emitter.
 EMITTERS_POS(1:3,:)  nm     Position of the emitter.
 EMITTERS_TYPE(:)     #      Geometry of the emitter.
-EMITTERS_DELAY(:)    #      The timestep the emitter should start emitting.
+EMITTERS_DELAY(:)    #      The timestep the emitter should become active and start emitting.
 ===================  =====  ===========

+.. bibliographic fields (which also require a transform):

+:V_s: Voltage from the source.
+:BOX_DIM(1:3): Dimensions of the simulations box.
+Should specify x, y and z.
+For now only the z value is used.

 Example input file: